gani8780/sample-cookbook/README.md

 # sample-cookbook

-Re-creation of clowns/bears from Chef Fundamentals
+Re-creation of clowns/bears from Chef Fundamentals!

-Hello World!